-- Stay safe from viruses and infections that may affect pregnancy.
+- Protect yourself from viruses and infections that may affect pregnancy.
 These include toxoplasmosis and lymphocytic choriomeningitis (also called LCMV).
 Toxoplasmosis is an infection you can get from eating undercooked meat or touching cat poop.
 You can get LCMV from caring for pets that are rodents, like hamsters, mice and guinea pigs.
 If you have these kinds of pets or a cat, ask someone to care for them and to clean the litter box for you.
 And make sure any meat you eat is fully cooked.

 - Don’t use harmful chemicals at home or work.
 Ask your provider if chemicals you use can affect your chances of getting pregnant or your baby’s health when you do get pregnant.
 Some chemicals can cause birth defects in your baby.
 If you work with chemicals, talk to your boss about changing job duties before and during pregnancy.

-- Lower your stress.
+- Reduce your stress.
 High levels of stress can cause problems during pregnancy, so find ways to manage stress before you get pregnant.
 Being active, eating healthy and getting plenty of sleep can you deal with stress.
 If you’re really stressed out, tell your provider.
 He can help you find a counselor to help you reduce and handle your stress.
 And get help if you’ve been abused by your partner.
 Abuse often gets worse during pregnancy.

 How much physical activity do you need each day?